Skip to Main Content

 Elevation: 752 ft.

-White Oak Mountain Wildlife Management Area is a mosaic of scrubby fields, regenerating forest and dense woodland.
+White Oak Mountain Wildlife Management Area is a veritable habitat mosaic of scrubby fields, regenerating forest and dense woodland.
 Numerous plantings of sunflowers and other seed plants in the area attract a high density of seed-eating species such as large congregations of mourning dove, blue grosbeak, indigo bunting and American goldfinch.
-Other bird species found in the area include wild turkey, red-tailed and Cooper’s hawks, ruby-throated hummingbird, red-bellied and downy woodpeckers, northern flicker, eastern kingbird, blue-gray gnatcatcher, eastern bluebird, brown thrasher, white-eyed and red-eyed vireos, field sparrow, red-winged blackbird and eastern meadowlark.
-Look carefully around young regenerating pine trees for prairie warblers and make sure to check the small ponds for wood duck.
+Many other bird species are also found in the area such as wild turkey, red-tailed and Cooper’s hawks, ruby-throated hummingbird, red-bellied and downy woodpeckers, northern flicker, eastern kingbird, blue-gray gnatcatcher, eastern bluebird, brown thrasher, white-eyed and red-eyed vireos, field sparrow, red-winged blackbird and eastern meadowlark.
+Look carefully around to find young regenerating pine trees for prairie warblers and make sure to check the small ponds to see a wood duck.
 Butterflies are also numerous in the area with eastern tiger and spicebush swallowtails, common wood-nymph, eastern-tailed blue and a variety of skippers being present.

 Notes: